When declining an invite often people select a checkbox that best suits the reason for declining the project and click the decline button.

 2. Lack of My Expertise

-There are certain invites where requirement does not completely suit my expertise and the decline reason is
+There are specific invites where requirement does not entirely suit my expertise, and the decline reason is

 Thanks for an invite to your XYZ requirement here at Upwork but I am not an expert at XYZ and only know about it.
 My expertise is in YOUR EXPERTISE.
 Let me know if you need anything in my expertise domain.